tusharkatole/asic-design-class/README.md

 ## Lab12: Advanced Physical Design Using Openlane/Sky130 Wokshop
  <details>
   <summary>Day1 </summary>

+#### Package
+In embedded boards, the "chip" we see is actually the package, which serves as a protective layer for the actual manufactured chip located at its center.
+Connections from the package to the chip are made via wire bonding, a basic wired connection method.

+#### Chip
+Inside the chip, signals from external sources are routed through pads.
+The area bound by these pads is the core, where all digital logic resides.
+Together, the core and pads form the die, which is the primary manufacturing unit in semiconductor production.

+#### Foundry
+A foundry manufactures semiconductor chips, and Foundry IPs are intellectual properties specific to each foundry, often requiring high-level expertise.
+Reusable logic blocks are known as macros

+#### Instruction Set Architecture (ISA)
+For a program written in C to run on hardware, a specific flow is followed:

+* The C program is first compiled into assembly language (e.g., RISC-V ISA).
+* This assembly code is converted into machine language, which is then read by the computer hardware.
+* The machine language is implemented using an RTL (Hardware Description Language).
+* Finally, the design progresses through a standard RTL to GDSII flow.

+#### System Software Layers
+For applications to run on hardware, system software layers (such as OS, compiler, and assembler) convert high-level code into binary language.

+Example Flow: Stopwatch App on RISC-V Core
+For instance, in a stopwatch app:
+* The OS layer might output a C function, which the compiler then converts into RISC-V instructions.
+* The assembler then translates these instructions into machine language, which the chip layout understands.

+#### RTL to Physical Design
+After the assembler generates machine language, RTL (in HDL) implements specific instructions, synthesizing them into a netlist of gates for chip fabrication.

+### Open-Source Implementation of ASIC Design
+Open-source ASIC Design requires:

+* RTL Designs
+* EDA Tools
+* PDK Data
+*
+Evolution of ASIC Design:

+In 1979, Lynn Conway and Carver Mead proposed decoupling IC design from fabrication, leading to the concept of Fabless Companies.
+This shift allowed designers and pure-play fabs to work independently, interfacing through Process Design Kits (PDKs), which contain data models, technology information, and design rules.

+Open-source PDK: Google and Skywater opened up the Skywater 130nm PDK in June 2020, marking a milestone in public accessibility for ASIC design.

+### OpenLane: An Open-source ASIC Design Flow
+The OpenLane ASIC Design Flow aims to transform the design from RTL (Register Transfer Level) to GDSII, the final layout format for fabrication.

+### Key Stages in ASIC Flow
+#### Synthesis
+The RTL is synthesized into a circuit using Standard Cell Libraries (SCL), resulting in a Gate-Level Netlist that is functionally equivalent to the RTL.

+#### Standard Cell Libraries
+Standard cells, as fundamental building blocks, have regular layouts and various views (e.g., GDSII, Liberty, SPICE/CDL).

+#### Floor Planning
+Defines the chip's overall structure and includes core and I/O placement

+#### Power Planning
+Typically uses upper metal layers for power distribution due to their lower resistance, helping to minimize IR drops.

+#### Placement
+* Global Placement: Provides approximate cell locations based on connectivity.
+* Detailed Placement: Adjusts positions to ensure legal, non-overlapping cell locations.

+#### Clock Tree Synthesis
+Addresses clock skew to ensure synchronous operation across all components.

+#### Routing
+OpenLane uses 6 routing layers in Skywater PDK, with the lowest being Titanium Nitride and the remaining five being aluminum.

+### Final Layout & Sign-Off Checks
+Once routing is complete, the layout undergoes multiple checks:

+* DRC (Design Rule Checking) ensures layout adherence to fabrication rules.
+* LVS (Layout vs. Schematic) verifies the final layout's functionality against the original netlist.
+* STA (Static Timing Analysis) confirms the design meets its timing requirements.

+# Synthesizing the 'picorv32a' Design in OpenLANE

 ## Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.
 Tasks: